tytydraco/yessleep/out/Im_a_Crime_Scene_Cleaner_and_this_is_the_most_unsettling_job_Ive_ever_been_on.md

 I pulled up to the address and saw my coworker John getting all the cleaning supplies out of the back of the van.

 "John Manager, what's up man."
-As I walked up to him.
+I said as I walked up to him.

 "Shut up Will."
-He scoffed to himself
+John scoffed to himself

 John was a no bulshit kind of guy, grizzled maybe in his early 40's I wouldn't bother asking.
 He was good company, had his jokes and dry humor.
 All I cared about was that he was a good manager and coworker.